 I’ve become a bit obsessed with pumpkins and have a carved one sat in the fridge I’m going to stuff later!
-I’m also all about pumpkin soup all year round!
-Check this beauty out!
+This is fragrant, tasty and super filling too!

 The recipe was passed down from my Mum and it’s pure happiness in a bowl.

-You can omit the chilli at the end of course if your little ones aren’t fans (my youngest likes chilli so we add it sparingly).
+You can omit the chilli of course if your little ones aren’t fans (my youngest likes chilli so we add it sparingly).

 The only way I can adequately describe this soup is a tasty hug for your taste buds and tummy.
 It will warm the cockles and bring a smile to your face.